Hmong customs and culture: Marriage

-Polygamy is a form of marriage among the Hmong, it has been documented.
+Polygamy has been documented as a form of marriage in Hmong culture.
 It is rare among those Hmong who have migrated to Western nations.

 Divorce was rare in traditional Hmong society, however, it is becoming more prevalent in westernized Hmong communities.
 If a husband and wife decide to divorce, the couple's clans will permit divorce but will evaluate the situation fairly.
 If just the wife wants to divorce her husband without any firm grounds, the bride price must be returned to the husband’s family, as the wife will be the one choosing to leave the household.
 If just the husband wants to divorce his wife without any firm grounds, the husband will have to come up with some money to send the wife back to her family with all the daughters and the sons will stay with the husband, as the husband will be the one choosing to leave the household.
 By tradition, the man and the woman do not have equal custody of all the children.
 If it is determined the wife had committed adultery, the husband will receive custody of the sons, the bride price and an additional fine.
 However, if it is determined the husband had committed adultery or married a second wife and the wife can not continue being part of the family, she will have the option to peg the husband.
 If the husband allows it, she can take her children with her.
 If a divorced man dies, custody of any male children passes to his clan group.